 Requirements shall be verified through policy tests, role and information-access inspection, conflict simulation, lifecycle exercises, access-certification evidence, audit reconstruction, cybersecurity testing, failure testing, and periodic control assessment.

-The following topics should be developed through smaller background pages before final module publication:
+The following topics should be developed through smaller background pages during subsequent detailed design and before the affected capabilities are approved for implementation:

 complete role and duty catalogue;